JSTOR-Labs/plant-humanities/geranium.md

 <param ve-image
 title="The Victorian flower market" url="https://github.com/JSTOR-Labs/plant-humanities/raw/master/images/THE_FLOWER_MARKET.jpg" fit="cover" attribution="Garden Musuem Collection">

 By the end of the Industrial Revolution, the *Pelargonium* was firmly instated as a staple in British domestic interiors, gardens, and patios; writing in 1895, Donald McDonald remarks that, “no bouquet or basket of flowers was considered complete unless plentifully perfumed with the foliage of Cape or other sweet Pelargoniums” (93).
 In his 1875 book *The amateur's flower garden*, Shirley Hibberd designed several layouts for the creation of a harmonious “geranium garden” (of course, really a Pelargonium garden) based on the plant’s striking colour variations.
-In the layout of a panel garden, Hibbers suggests two potential summer schemes: one for a red-harmony garden, and one in a blue-harmony style.
+In the layout of a panel garden, Hibbers suggests two potential summer schemes: one for a red-harmony garden, and one in a blue-harmony style.[^tafg]
 <param ve-image
 title="Shirley Hubberd’s Victorian garden plans, including bedding pelargoniums" url="https://www.biodiversitylibrary.org/pageimage/55342041" fit="cover" attribution="Biodiversity Heritage Library">